weltliteratur/blog/_drafts/2021-09-01-scholarly-articles-about-german-dramas.markdown

 1. We downloaded a GerDraCor snapshot on August 31, 2021, by cloning its git repository (`git clone git@github.com:dracor-org/gerdracor.git`).
-2. Using a small Python script, we extracted the title (XPath: `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:title`) and author's name (XPath:
+2. Using a small Python script, we extracted titles (XPath: `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:title`) authors (XPath:
-   `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:author`) for each play.
+   `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:author`) of each play.
    The resulting TSV file contains 545 plays.
 The name of authors is stored in the format "Surname, Forename", titles of plays separated from it by a tab character.